3 of the Best SIBO Probiotics to Heal your Gut + Other SIBO Supplements

 I mentioned previously that many patients with SIBO also have co-existent small intestinal fungal overgrowth (SIFO).

-It can be considered normal to have some yeast/fungus within your small intestines and these yeast may have evolved with us to help balance immune function and help keep certain bacteria species in check.
+It can be considered normal to have some yeast/fungus within your small intestines and this yeast may have evolved with us to help balance immune function (16) and help keep certain bacteria species in check.

-The most well known of these beneficial yeast is saccharomyces boulardii.
+The most well known of these beneficial yeast is Saccharomyces boulardii (17).

 Using beneficial yeast may help eliminate bacterial overgrowth as yeast "fight" for some of the real estate in your intestines.